giotramu/logo/README.md

 ## Web Component

-Web Component (v1 spec) that run natively or near-natively in all widely used desktop and mobile browsers.
+Web Component that run natively or near-natively in all widely used desktop and mobile browsers.
 [Check the browsers support](./docs/browsers-support.md).

 **[Try live on CodePen!](https://codepen.io/giotramu/full/xxGBBVm)**